João Faras: Voyage and mission

 Mestre João Faras joined the 2nd Portuguese India Armada of thirteen ships, commanded by Pedro Álvares Cabral, which left Lisbon in March 1500, destined for Calicut, India.
-It is unknown on which ship he sailed, although it has been conjectured (on account of his complaint about it being "small" with insufficient space) to be either the Anunciada commanded by Nuno Leitão da Cunha or the São Pedro commanded by Pêro de Ataíde.
+It is unknown on which ship he sailed, although it has been conjectured (on account of his complaint about it being "small" with insufficient space) to be either the Anunciada commanded by Nuno Leitão da Cunha or the São Pedro commanded by Pero de Ataíde.

 The purpose of his joining the expedition seemed to have been purely scientific, that is, to assist the future development of navigational science.
 His predecessor, Mestre José Vizinho, was sent to Guinea back in 1485 to test measurements of solar altitudes.
 Mestre João Faras was probably sent by the king with a similar intent, to test out new astronomical instruments and tables.
 It is known that Mestre João Faras brought along a new nautical astrolabe and what he characterised as new Arab astronomical nautical staves (cross-staff?) for experimentation.
 He was almost certainly furnished with Abraham Zacuto's new tables as well.

 Mestre João Faras was probably specifically charged to find a way of determining the position of the ship by the stars in the Southern Hemisphere, a difficulty which had not yet been overcome.
 Since the time of Prince Henry the Navigator, "compass error" (the exact deviation of the magnetic north from the true north) could be corrected in the northern hemisphere by recourse to the position of northern Pole Star (observed on board via the quadrant), thus allowing navigators to determine the correct position of the ship.
 But the Pole Star disappeared below the horizon as the equator was crossed, rendering this method useless in the southern hemisphere.
 It was hoped that an equivalent South Pole Star might be found.